Michaelhouse: Relationship with Hilton College

 Hilton College and Michaelhouse have enjoyed a long history of friendly rivalry.
 The two schools have much in common and are the only two full boarding schools remaining in KwaZulu-Natal.
 The schools are located near one another in the KwaZulu-Natal Midlands.

 The bond between Hilton and Michaelhouse has developed since 1904 when the two schools played their first rugby match at Hilton College, which Hilton won 11-0.
 Both schools consider each other their main fixture in all sporting disciplines.
 The high point of this rivalry is the biannual Hilton-Michaelhouse Day.
 This event, held alternately between the two schools, sees them play one another in rugby and hockey.
 The culmination of the day is the main rugby match between the two schools' 1st XVs, which is the oldest continuous rugby fixture in Kwa-Zulu Natal.

 Academics

 The years of study are referred to as blocks E to A. "A block" is the equivalent of grade 12 or year 12 and has boys aged 17 or 18 and "E block" is the equivalent of grade 8 or year 8 and has boys aged 13 or 14.

-Michaelhouse educates boys and has an academic staff of about sixty with a male teaching quotient of approximately 70%; the master/pupil ratio is 1:10.
-Each grade has 5 classes with approximately 22 boys per class.
+Michaelhouse educates boys and has an academic staff of about seventy with a male teaching quotient of approximately 62%; the master(teacher)/pupil ratio is 1:10.
+Each grade has 6 classes with approximately 21 boys per class.

 Michaelhouse school-leavers write the Independent Examinations Board exams and consistently achieve top results.

 The school has produced over 30 Rhodes scholars to study at the University of Oxford and 10 Elsie Ballot scholars to study at the University of Cambridge.

 The school hosted the World Individual Debating and Public Speaking Championships in 2002.